acrucetta/mente/src/md/research_questions.md

 These are a list of questions I've stumbled upon while working or learning.

+### Values
+- What does it mean to take responsibility for yourself and then for others?
+- How does one cultivate "civic responsibility" and practice your civic duties?
+- What are your civic duties?

 ### Work
 - What makes a team develop high quality code?
 - What makes some people hard working?
 Is hard work a true differentiator?